koii-network/docs/compute/aggregator/task.md

 ### 1. **Preparation: Webpack Conversion**

 Before deployment, your application needs to be converted into webpack format.
 This optimizes your code and ensures compatibility.
-To do this:
+Run this command in your terminal:

 ```sh
 yarn webpack
 ```

-Run the above command in your terminal.

 ### 2. **Deployment to IPFS**